mgao6767/frds/docs/source/algorithms/garch-ccc.rst

 My implementation of :class:`frds.algorithms.GARCHModel_CCC` fits the GARCH-DCC model by simultaneously estimating all parameters via maxmimizing the log-likelihood :math:numref:`log_likelihood`.

+General steps are:

 1. Use :class:`frds.algorithms.GARCHModel` to estimate the :doc:`/algorithms/garch` model for each of the returns.

+2. Use the standardized residuals from the estimated GARCH models to compute correlation coefficient.

-2. Use as starting vaues the estimates and a correlation found to maximize loglikelihood.
+3. Use as starting vaues the estimated parameters from above in optimizing the loglikelihood function.
-`

 References
 ==========